Sam Mikulak: University of Michigan

-Senior Elite gymnastics career
+Senior

 2012: First Olympics

-At the 2012 U.S. National Championships, Mikulak won the bronze medal in the individual all-around and silver medal on the individual parallel bars event.
+At the 2012 U.S. National Championships, Mikulak won the bronze medal in the all-around and the silver medal in the parallel bars event.
 At the 2012 U.S. Olympic Trials, he was unable to compete in five of the six events on Day 2 after spraining his ankle while competing on vault on the first night of competition.
 Despite the injury, Mikulak was selected for the five-man Olympic gymnastics team.
 He was the first male gymnast from the University of Michigan to be named to the U.S. Olympic team.

 At the 2012 Olympics in London, Mikulak placed 5th with the U.S. team in the team competition.
 The U.S. team had placed 1st in the qualification round.
 Mikulak competed in the vault final, placing 5th.
 His Michigan teammate Syque Caesar also competed in the 2012 Summer Olympics, representing Bangladesh.

 2013: First national title

 Mikulak won his first national all-around title at the 2013 U.S. National Championships in Hartford, Connecticut.
-He also won the gold medal on parallel bars and high bar.
-He then competed at the 2013 World Championships, where he placed 6th in the individual all-around final and 4th in the individual high bar final.
+He also won the gold medal on the parallel bars and horizontal bar.
+He then competed at the 2013 World Championships and placed 6th in the all-around final and 4th in the individual horizontal bar final.

 2014: Second national title

-In March at the 2014 American Cup in Greensboro, North Carolina, Mikulak won the all-around title.
+In March 2014 at the American Cup in Greensboro, North Carolina, Mikulak won the all-around title.
 In August, Mikulak won his second national all-around title at the 2014 U.S. National Championships in Pittsburgh, Pennsylvania.
-He also won the gold medal on pommel horse and the silver medal on high bar.
+He also won the gold medal on the pommel horse and the silver medal on the horizontal bar.
 He then competed at the 2014 World Championships in Nanning, China.
 He won a bronze medal with the U.S. team in the team competition and placed 12th in the all-around final.

 2015: Third national title

-In March, Mikulak, along with Simone Biles, MyKayla Skinner and Donnell Whittenburg, represented the U.S. against a strong international field at the 2015 AT&T American Cup at AT&T Stadium in Arlington, Texas.
+In March, Mikulak, along with Simone Biles, MyKayla Skinner, and Donnell Whittenburg, represented the U.S. against a strong international field at the 2015 AT&T American Cup at AT&T Stadium in Arlington, Texas.
 Mikulak finished fourth in the individual all-around event.

 On July 11, 2015, Mikulak led the U.S. men's gymnastics team to their first gold medal at the Pan-American Games in twenty years.
-Two days later, he was crowned Pan American champion in the all-around final.
+He was crowned Pan American champion in the all-around final two days later.

 On August 16, 2015, Mikulak won his third consecutive national all-around title at the 2015 U.S. National Championships in Indianapolis.
-He also won the gold medal on vault and parallel bars and won the bronze medal on pommel horse and high bar.
-Due to a partially torn achilles tendon injury, he was unable to participate at the 2015 World Championships in Glasgow, Scotland.
+He also won the gold medal on vault and parallel bars and won the bronze medal on pommel horse and horizontal bar.
+Due to a partially torn Achilles tendon injury, he was unable to participate at the 2015 World Championships in Glasgow, Scotland.

 On December 17, 2015, Mikulak and two-time World medalist Donnell Whittenburg accepted invitations to represent the U.S. at the 2016 American Cup in Newark, New Jersey, on March 5, 2016.